manand881/Microsoft-Teams-Leave-Class/Readme.md

 ## Appeal

-I do no wish for this script to be used in a way that demeaning or demoralizing manner to any teacher or employer.
+I do no wish for this script to be used in a demeaning or demoralizing manner to any teacher or employer.
 I have made it just because i like to make small projects and have the inclination.
 Please use this is a respectable manner or for educational purposes only.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.